Save our diversity.Ethnobotany and the uses of plants for medicines.

 Community is an elusive concept.
 It can refer to the residents of a group of buildings.
 Or community can represent the feelings among people bound together by their proximity and the values and activities they share.
 Communities and neighborhoods within cities, towns, and rural areas precious, providing identities and roots to the people who live in them.

 Yet, communities are often disrupted, sometimes destroyed, by some of the more objectionable trappings of modern civilization: waste dumps, chemical factories, incinerators, power plants, and freeways.
-And, for one reason or another, planners often choose to locate such facilities in towns and neighborhoods where residents are poor and/or mainly ethnic minorities.Businesses and commercial ventures are so much interested in the source of their power or energy supply.They need to be proactive in choosing their electricity and business gas by discerning not only the price but also the source.
+And, for one reason or another, planners often choose to locate such facilities in towns and neighborhoods where residents are poor and/or mainly ethnic minorities.Businesses and commercial ventures are so much interested in the source of their power or energy supply.They need to be proactive in choosing their electricity and gas by discerning not only the price but also the source from online sources such as www.businessgasprices.com/business-gas/tariffs-by-region.php .

 Futures Project works with community groups and individuals to ensure that they are not made to shoulder an unfair fraction of the unpleasant machines and detritus of the country's economic activity.